pzsolt72/oe-kubernetes/README.md

 ```

-Now expose the deployment as a service and check it with the following commands.
+### Expose the deployment as a service

+Check the manifest
 ```bash
 cat service.yaml
 ```